Sales & Support: +1 (480) 360-6463

 Loan Officer Job Description Template (Free)

-We are currently looking for a candidate with great sales and managerial skills to join our ever-growing team as a loan officer.
-In this position, you will be responsible for meeting with clients and explaining the loan process to them while creating a detailed loan proposal; you will also be in charge of submitting those proposals in a timely manner.
+We are currently looking for a candidate who has great sales and managerial skills to join our ever-growing team as a Loan Officer.
+In this position, you will be responsible for meeting with clients and explaining the loan process to them while creating a detailed loan proposal, you will also be in charge of submitting those proposals in a timely manner.
 You will be the liaison between the client and the financial institution.
 Other responsibilities include monitoring loan accounts, establishing debt payment plans, and identifying clients’ needs when applying.

 Loan Officer Duties & Responsibilities: